shi-srivastava/shi-srivastava/README.md

 <img src="Shivakshi Header.png" title="Me" align="center">

 ### I am Shivakshi.
 Pronounced as She - Yak with V - She 😄
-I'm a Mechanical Engineering Undergrad from India, interested in creating things.
-I like aeronautics & aero-modelling, UI-UX designing, FrontEnd dev, DSA Problem Solving (C++) & a little bit of quantum computing.
-I am always curious to learn something new and open to challenging opportunities.
-My goal is to blur the line between mechanical and software fields so that one person can design, develop, and programme anything they can think of (but NOT Ultron 🤖).
+I build heavy machines from scratch, code things for fun, and now sit in board meetings pretending not to geek out. 🛠️💻📊 Mechanical Engineering grad with a habit of mixing torque wrenches with tech stacks.
+From repairing engines on the shop floor to designing factory layouts, training DNN on Tensorflow to discussing global KPIs with Execs.
+I get my hands dirty and my brain buzzing -- I’ve done a little bit of everything.
+I love to blur the line between hardware and software like it’s my art form.
+Aeromodelling?
+Done it.
+Hackathons?
+Been there.
+Quantum computing?
+Dabbled.
+I'm Curious; Confident; Covered in grease, occasionally; and obsessed with making things work--whether it’s a machine, a webpage, or a team.

+No, I’m not building Ultron.
+Yet. 🤖

 * 🔭 I’m currently working on
     * Dev related:
         - [x] [OpenColab.co](https://github.com/shi-srivastava/OpenColab).
-        - [x] Redesigning my personal website + blog.
         - [x] Weekly Small projects.
         - [ ] [Julia](https://julialang.org/) Practice.
     * Mechanical:
         - [x] Designing a fixed wing RC aircraft.
+        - [x] AI Implementaton in R&D
         - [ ] Object detection drone.
-* 🌱 I’m currently learning Quantum Machine Learning from _IBM's Qiskit Summer School_
-* :octocat: I’m looking to collaborate on __OpenColab.co__ {Web Dev}
+* 🌱 I’m currently exploring opportunities to learn Hardware Software integration & People management
 * 🤔 I’m looking for help with ⏲️ Time Management 😅
 * 📫 How to reach me:
 * <div>